NguyenChHieu/NguyenChHieu/README.md

 ## Visitor Count
 ![](https://komarev.com/ghpvc/?username=nguyenchhieu&color=gray)
 ##  **Brief**
-+ 🎓 Computational DS & SWE Development B.AdvComp at <a href="https://www.sydney.edu.au/" alt = "usyd">University of Sydney</a>
++ 🎓 Computational DS & SWE Development B.AdvComp Freshman at <a href="https://www.sydney.edu.au/" alt = "usyd">University of Sydney</a>
 + 📶 My recent project: <a href="https://github.com/NguyenChHieu/FashionMNISTV2">FashionMNISTV2</a>
 + Coding and messing with data structures is my hobby!
 I've worked with Python and Java with some Unix-related and front-end knowledge.
 I also enjoy creating AI-related projects in my free time with PyTorch and sci-kit-learn.